-- English pancakes and Fresh crepes look almost identical and are made in the same way, but English pancakes are thicker than the very thin, lacy French crepe.
+- English pancakes and French crepes look almost identical and are made in the same way, but English pancakes are slightly thicker than the very thin, lacy French crepe.
 Crepes also usually have rich ingredients in the batter such as cream.

-Pancakes are incredibly versatile – you can fill them with whatever your heart desires.
-Here’s a few ideas:
+English pancakes are incredibly versatile – you can fill them with whatever your heart desires.
+Here’s a few ideas for you to try:

-scroll to the bottom of the post to find printable recipe and instructions
+(scroll to the bottom of the post to find printable recipe with ingredient amounts and instructions)

-All you need to make delicious pancakes are a few basic store cupboard ingredients.
+All you need to make delicious English pancakes are a few basic store cupboard ingredients: